 - Certain concepts which are to be studied under ancient Indian history such as Indian philosophy are covered here.
 The following portions in the Sanskrit syllabus can help you in other GS papers as well, especially in Indian philosophy and ethics papers.

-- Essential of Indian Culture with stress on: Purusarthas, Samskaras, Varnashramavyavastha, Arts and fine arts, Technical sciences.
+- Essentials of Indian Culture with stress on Purusarthas, Samskaras, Varnashramavyavastha, Arts and fine arts, Technical sciences.

 - Trends of Indian Philosophy:

 - There is no overlap with the general studies papers.

 - Coaching and a good test series are difficult to come by in the Sanskrit optional.

 - Opt for this optional subject only if you genuinely love the language.

 Let us take a look at the syllabus for Sanskrit Literature for the UPSC mains exam.